Mirv/b4_test/README.md

+# Test Section #4 -- confirming changes & understanding of them

+- Issue #1 - resolved
+- Issue #2 - A - resolved - went over all the css & found no implicit hooks
+  - Question #2 - B - need to read more jquery/javascript
+  - Question #2 - C - Why slim demo use .bind & not .on like my projtect require

 ## Update

 ### Issue #1 - resolved on master branch - Clicking once will add two new fields to the form